Using this guide, will help you integrate MontyCloud DAY2™ platform with Azure Active Directory.

 If you don't have an active account, you can sign-up a free account here.

 Before you begin

-Configuring Single Sign-On between what is known in SAML terminology as a Identity Provider and a Service Provider requires sharing information in order to authorize both systems to securely talk to each other.
+Configuring Single Sign-On between what is known in SAML terminology as an Identity Provider and a Service Provider requires sharing information to authorize both systems to securely talk to each other.
 (Your Azure Active Directory is the Identity Provider, and MontyCloud's DAY2 platform is the Service Provider.)

 We recommend opening two browser tabs, one for Azure AD, and another for DAY2™, to make this task an easier experience.

 We will start the process from the Azure AD portal.

 Add the MontyCloud DAY2 app to Azure AD